tmichel/tmichel.github.io/_posts/2014-10-12-golang-send-test-email.md

 preparation - that has to be tested somehow.

 You could use an existing SMTP server (such as Gmail) but introducing external dependencies to your tests are a bad idea.
-You might think that mocking the SMPT server by spinning up a local from your test case could solve your problem.
+You might think that mocking the SMTP server by spinning up a local from your test case could solve your problem.
 It certainly would but it is unnecessarily difficult and time consuming.
 Go has two useful features that really helps with testing.
 Interfaces and first-class